FAForever/wiki-pages/Play/Learning/Adjacency-Bonus.md

 -   20% discount for T2 power generators/hydrocarbon power plants.
 -   40% discount for T3 Power generators.

-The Aeon T4 Rapid-fire Artillery can achieve the maximum possible reload time discount (42%) because you can place a T1 power generator on each side in addition to a T3 power generator.
+The Aeon T4 Rapid-fire Artillery can achieve the maximum possible reload time discount of 20%.
+You can place a T1 power generator on each side in addition to a T3 power generator.
+For Salvation each T2 power generator gives 2.5% reload discount and each T3 gen gives 4.5% reload discount.

 This table shows all possible time values: